ISISComputingGroup/ibex_developers_manual/Eurotherm.md

  - If you're having trouble with the Eurotherm-based automatic needle valve controller (i.e. on WISH), see [Automatic needle valve controller wiki](Automatic-Needle-Valve-Controller)

+## eurothem not heating

+If the P,I,D, Max Output all look OK, and the setpoint readback suggests a setpoint has been sent, but the heater output remains 0, then one possibility is that the eurotherm is in Manual not automatic mode - there is a Manual/Automatic switch on the front panel on the eurotherm hardware